6 Tricks to Control ADHD with Food

 Immune reactions caused by food allergies or food sensitivities could be to blame for some symptoms of ADHD.
 Studies show, some of the most common food allergens like wheat, corn, eggs, dairy, and soy are often the culprit and can cause those with ADHD to lose focus and become more hyperactive.
 Food allergies or sensitivities can be tested for using blood or skin tests or you can try an elimination diet.

 Food Trick: Try eliminating major allergens like wheat, corn, eggs, dairy, and soy from the diet for at least 6 weeks.
-Then reintroduce each food one at a time, waiting 2-3 days between reintroductions.
-You’ll want to continue to avoid foods that increase symptoms when reintroduced.
+After six weeks reintroduce the eliminated one at a time, waiting 2-3 days between reintroductions.
+Note any symptoms experienced and see if the reintroduction of any of these foods cause an increase in symptoms.
+You’ll want to continue to avoid foods that increase symptoms.

 4. Swap out your sugar